How to Build a Haunted Maze for Halloween

-Building your own haunted maze for Halloween doesn't mean you have to plow your backyard for a field of corn or hire a stone mason to build your maze walls.
-You can build a Halloween maze out of simple materials, such as cardboard boxes or sheets.
-It's not about what your maze is made out of: It's about how scary you make it!
+Building your own haunted maze for Halloween doesn't necessarily mean plowing your backyard for a field of corn or hiring a stonemason to construct walls on your property.
+You can build a Halloween maze out of simple materials like cardboard boxes or sheets.
+It's not about what your maze is made out of—it's about how scary you make it!

-First things first: Safety.
-Think fire retardant and fire suppression.
-You'll need to coat your covering materials in a fire retardant spray or use materials that have a high flash point.
+- Safety: Fire is the most significant safety risk you'll encounter when building your own maze.
+You'll need to coat your covering materials in a fire retardant spray or use materials that have a high flashpoint.
 Check with your local fire department for recommendations and state and local ordinance requirements.
 Many will do a flame test for you on your materials.

-Secondly, it's important to remember to build a maze that's age-appropriate, and you'll find some tips to help you with that further down the page.
+- Age of Visitors: It's important to remember to build a maze that's age-appropriate.
+You'll find some tips to help you with that further down the page.